bramwalet/Subliminal.bundle/README.md

 * **Remember: before you open a bug-ticket please double-check, that you've deleted the Sub-Zero.bundle folder BEFORE every update** (to avoid .pyc leftovers)

 ## Changelog
+RC-5.1
+- make hearing_impaired option more configurable and clear (see #configuration-)

 RC-5
 - fix wrong video type matching by hinting video type to guessit
 - update to newest LocalMediaExtended.bundle (incorporated plex-inc's changes)